 NOTE: The screenshot below shows other actions as well, if you have other actions you can chain or nest the save to database action after those actions have taken place as shown below.

 - Pick the Source as the one you provided in Step-2.

 - Specify a new table name (or an existing one) and then click “Create Table” if this is a new table and follow the prompts.
 At this point a new table schema would be created and the SQL would be automatically filled in based on the questions you answered.

 - Click “Test SQL” to test connectivity and table row creation, this will add a new row to the table to make sure everything is setup correctly.

 - Click the Save button to save the new rule with the Save to DB action.

 - Now you can click the Connect And Download button to test out the ability to save to DB.

 You have setup the program to automatically save emails and attachments to a database.

-- Make sure you select the 32-bit ODBC driver in the dropdown below.
+- Make sure you select either the 32-bit ODBC driver or the 64-bit ODBC driver in the dropdown depending on which installation of Mail Attachment Downloader PRO Client or PRO Server you installed (license email has links to both versions of the install).
 This is supported in all Windows versions including Windows 10.
 In some cases default installations may only install the 64-bit driver and you may need to manually download and install the 32-bit ODBC driver for your database.
 Please consult the database documentation and Google on how to do this.